auca/com.392/Labs.md

 ### Task #3, "Thread Argument"

-The program shouild read a number `n` from standard input, create `n` number of threads that print a greeting followed by the thread's number.
+The program should read a number `n` from standard input, create `n` number of threads that print a greeting followed by the thread's number.

     Greeting, from thread #1